ballerina-platform/module-ballerinax-openai.assistants/docs/spec/sanitations.md

    - **Reason**: This change is necessary to prevent binding errors that occur when there are no messages in the thread, as `first_id` and `last_id` need to be nullable in such cases.

+7. **Added `OpenAI-Beta` version header to all path schemas with the `assistant` tag**:

+   - **Added Component**:
+     ```yaml
+     parameters:
+        OpenAI-Beta-Header:
+            name: OpenAI-Beta
+            in: header
+            required: true
+            schema:
+                type: string
+            example: "assistants=v2"
+     ```

+   - **Added Parameter**:
+     - `parameters`:
+         - `$ref: '#/components/parameters/OpenAI-Beta-Header'`

+   - **Affected Schemas**: All path schemas with the tag `assistant`

+   - **Reason**: Since the Assistant API is in a beta version, it is necessary to send the version header with requests to ensure proper versioning and functionality.

+---

+This record provides a clear description of the changes made to include the version header, the affected schemas, and the reason for the modification.

 ---

 ## OpenAPI cli command